Markets

 Source: My Pivots

-The Sri Lankan Rupee has suffered significant depreciation in recent years due to multiple factors.
+The Sri Lankan Rupee (LKR) has suffered significant depreciation in recent years due to multiple factors.
 Sri Lanka faced a severe economic crisis in 2022, leading to defaults on foreign debt and a rapid decline in currency value.

 The country relies heavily on imports for essential goods, and high inflation has further weakened the Rupee.
 While tourism is a major source of revenue, the COVID-19 pandemic and political unrest have disrupted this sector.

-The Pakistani Rupee has seen significant depreciation in recent years, with an exchange rate of approximately PKR/USD = 0.0036.
 Pakistan's economy faces challenges such as high inflation, fiscal deficits, and a reliance on imports.

 Structural reforms and efforts to boost exports and foreign investments are essential to stabilize the Rupee and improve economic resilience.